tscircuit/alphabet/README.md

 - Includes digits, uppercase and lowercase letters, and punctuation symbols
 - Normalized coordinates (all paths fit in [0,1] x [0,1] bounds)
 - Line segment representation for each character
+- Duplicate stroke lines are removed so each path has only one line per stroke

 ## Installation